-Sugar contributes to inflammation, and chronic inflammation is thought to be the root cause of many major diseases, however you can temper this inflammation by changing your diet and making it more plant based.
+Sugar contributes to inflammation, and chronic inflammation is thought to be the root cause of many major diseases, but you can temper this inflammation by changing your diet and making it more plant based.

-Many of us have different ideas and beliefs as to what constitutes a healthy diet, and many of these beliefs are probably misguided.
-There are so many different diet and eating plans out there that it can all get very confusing at times.
-We are obsessed by food, and this is more evident now than ever before, especially with the new culture of instagram and other social media platforms all seemingly awash with pics of beautifully prepared meals.
+Many of us have different ideas and beliefs as to what constitutes a healthy diet, and many of these beliefs are, unfortunately, probably misguided.
+There are so many different diet and eating plans out there and it can all get very confusing.
+We are obsessed by food and this is more evident now than ever before, what with the new culture of instagram and other social media platforms all awash with pics of beautifully prepared meals.

 So many diets – so little time!